Please Note: The Sage Virtual Terminal has been updated to a newer version that offers new features and functionality of the

 The Sage Virtual Terminal can process several different types of transactions.

-- Sale: the standard credit card transaction.
-Places an authorization on the card for the requested amount.
-Ready for settlement.
+- Sale: The standard credit card transaction that places an authorization on the card for the requested amount (ready for settlement).

-- Auth Only: also known as a "pre-auth".
-Places an authorization on the card for the requested amount; however, the amount can be adjusted once to accommodate for shipping, tip, or other charges that cannot be determined at the time of authorization.
-Must be adjusted or captured before it can be settled.
+- Auth Only: Also known as a "pre-auth", which places an authorization on the card for the requested amount; however, the amount can be adjusted once to accommodate for shipping, tip, or other charges that cannot be determined at the time of authorization.
+This must be adjusted or captured before it can be settled.

-- Credit: a refund.
-Used to put money back onto a card.
-Ready for settlement.
+- Credit: A refund that is used to put money back onto a card (ready for settlement).

-- Force: an offline transaction.
-Used to insert a transaction into your batch, when you have a pre-existing approval code.
-Ready for settlement.
+- Force: An offline transaction that is used to insert a transaction into your batch, when you have a pre-existing approval code (ready for settlement).

-- Prior Auth: also knows as a "post-auth".
-This is either a Force transaction, or an Auth Only that has been adjusted or captured.
+- Prior Auth (also known as a "post-auth"): This is either a Force transaction or an Auth-Only that has been adjusted or captured.